ShooShoSha/Course-Work/COP3014/Chapters/6/Questions.md

 terminal.
 Test these two numbers to determine if the first is evenly divisible by the second, and then display an appropriate message at the terminal.
 3. Write a program that accepts two integer values typed in by the user.
-Display the result of dividing the first integer by the second, to three- decimal-place accuracy.
+Display the result of dividing the first integer by the second, to three-decimal-place accuracy.
 Remember to have the program check for division by zero.
 4. Write a program that acts as a simple _printing_ calculator.
 The program should allow the user to ype in expressions of the form `number operator` The following operators should be recognized by the program: `=` `-` `*` `/` `S` `E`.
-The `S` operator tells the program to set the _accumulator to the typed-in number.
+The `S` operator tells the program to set the _accumulator_ to the typed-in number.
 The `E` operator tells the program that execution is to end.
 The arithmetic operations are performed on the contents of the accumulator with the number that was keyed in acting as the second operand.
 The following is a